anitaposch/learn-bitcoin/manuscript/950-back-cover.md

 IMAGE https://blotcdn.com/blog_378314d0a9ec45bfa46b3bc7d3718410/_image_cache/33e02f7d-d199-46ab-89a0-9fa5b575ba2b.png

-Anita Posch is a Bitcoin advocate, author, solopreneur and host of the Anita Posch show.
-She is the founder of Bitcoin for Fairness - an educational non-profit initiative.
+Anita Posch is a Bitcoin advocate, author and host of the Anita Posch show.
+She is the executive director of "Bitcoin for Fairness" - an educational non-profit initiative.